analogdevicesinc/VSCode-Maxim/readme.md

 The main mechanism for creating a new project is copying the `.vscode` folder and Makefile ("injecting" it) into another "receiver" folder.
 If the receiver folder is empty, then the new project is ready for `File > Open Folder`.
 Otherwise, if it contains existing source code and/or an existing Makefile, the new project will require some minimal setup.
 A quick-start guide for both scenarios is provided below, and a detailed walkthrough can also be found in the [User Guide](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim/blob/main/userguide.md).

 # Configuration
-## settings.json
+## Project Settings
 `.vscode/settings.json` is the main project configuration file.
 Values set here are parsed into the other .json config files.
 When a change is made to this file, VS Code should be restarted (or alternatively reloaded with CTRL+SHIFT+P -> Reload Window) to force a re-parse.

+The default project configuration should work for most use cases as long as `"target"` and `"board"` are set correctly.

 The following configuration options are available:
-### Common Config Options
+## Common Config Options
 * `"target"`
     * This sets the target microcontroller for the project.
     * Supported values: